Open-Attestation/adr/burn_erc721Token.md

 ## Implementation

-In the end a 0xknown burn address was choosen.
+In the end, a 0xknown burn address, `0x000000000000000000000000000000000000dead` was choosen.
 Since the logic of tracking token after burning is an app layer logic, there is no need to bloat the `TradeTrustERC721` smart contract with more methods.
 Also, scalability wise, if there were more intermediate state, other known burn address can be used to represent different states as opposed to more complex app layer logic on the verifier.

 ## Review on Current State